nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor:** User
 **MSS:**
 1. User requests to filter contacts by specifying an event type.
-2. AddressBook validates the provided event type.
+2. App validates the provided event type.
-3. AddressBook retrieves and returns the list of contacts associated with the specified event type.
+3. App retrieves and returns the list of contacts associated with the specified event type.
-4. AddressBook logs the message indicating the number of contacts filtered.
+4. App logs the message indicating the number of contacts filtered.
    Use case ends.

 **Extensions:**
 * 2a.
 Invalid event type provided.
     * 2a1.
-AddressBook throws an IllegalArgumentException with the message "Invalid event type: [eventType].
-Please provide a valid event type."
+App tells the user that the event is invalid and asks the user to provide a valid event type.
       Use case ends.
 * 2b.
 No contacts associated with the specified event type.
     * 2b1.
-AddressBook returns an empty list.
+App returns an empty list.
     * 2b2.
 Logs the message "Filtered 0 contacts for event type: [eventType]."
       Use case ends.

+---

 ### Non-Functional Requirements